slashback100/Homeassistant_AOK_Blinds/README.md

 ### Creation of the automations
 We will create 4 kinds of automation:
-- The first one aim to trigger an event when a command to open/close/stop a blinds is send: see `mqtt_to_event.yaml`.
+- The first one aim to trigger an event in HA when a command to open/close/stop a blind is sent: see `mqtt_to_event.yaml`.
 This is needed because in the above blueprint we wait for the `stop` command through a `wait_for_trigger`, and we can't wait for an mqtt message, only for an event.
 - The 2nd, 3rd and fourth needs to be created for each blinds.
 Example for one blind:
 ```
   - id: volet_cuisine_1_position_close